steve-caron-dynatrace/hot2021-k8s-app-teams/Exercise_Instructions/07_Detect_Problems/README.md

 ### Deploy new carts build in dev

-Also, in parallel, there are changes coming again to the <b>carts</b> services.
-The dev team is working on some new feature for marketing.

 In the web terminal (make sure you are in the `exercises` directory), execute the following command to deploy the new <b>carts</b> build in dev: